 Practice and procedure in the First-tier Tribunal

 Chris has written articles published in Taxation magazine and the Journal of International Tax, Trust & Corporate Planning.
-He has delivered seminars to solicitors on the taxation of partnerships and the statutory residence test.
+He has delivered seminars to solicitors on the taxation of partnerships, taxation of employment income, and the statutory residence test.
 He is a member of the RBA.

 Chris has extensive experience of a broad range of commercial matters in the County Courts and High Court.
 As well as acting on his own matters, Chris has been instructed as a junior in several long-running and complex High Court claims, including: